ChihshengJ/hover/README.md

   <img src="assets/H.png" width="120" alt="Hover Icon"/>
 </p>

-Hover is a minimalist PDF viewer extension designed for people who spend way too much time reading academic papers in the browser.
+Hover is a minimalist PDF reader extension designed for people who spend way too much time reading academic papers in the browser.
-It intentionally keeps only the most essential features, but aims to make the actual _experience_ of reading papers smoother, faster, and uninterrupted by ---
+It intentionally keeps only the most essential features, but aims to make the actual _experience_ of reading papers smoother, faster, and immersive by ---

 You've guessed it: **Hopping between the content and the references**
 Hover solves that with inline citation preview popups that appear exactly where your cursor hovers, and lets you jump directly to the referenced paper in a new tab with one click.